nsingh-phd/Code_GenebankCuration/README.md

 	* Select `Package required libraries...` under library handling
 	* Click Finish and OK
 	* Use the JAR file and Keyfile for SNP calling

+### This is an easy implementation of Tassel as used in this project.
+Please download the unmodified version of Tassel from the developer's website http://www.maizegenetics.net